National Team Information

 England Soccer Leagues & Clubs:

 The English Premier League is the most popular soccer league in the world by viewership.
 It’s also the most popular league for England soccer betting.
-It’s a 20-team league whose season runs from August to May.
-The EPL follows a double-round robin format and the team with the most points at the end of the season is crowned champion.
+It’s a 20-team league with a season that runs from August to May.
+The EPL follows a double-round robin format, and the team with the most points at the end of the season is crowned champion.
 The bottom three teams in the standings are relegated to the EFL Championship at the end of the season.

 The second-tier England soccer league is called the EFL Championship.
 The EFL Championship has 24 teams and also follows a double-round robin format.
 There are plenty of betting opportunities, as each team plays a whopping 46 matches.
 At the end of the EPL season, the top two teams are promoted to the Premier League.
 Teams in third to sixth place contest a playoff to determine the last promoted team.
 Meanwhile, the bottom three teams are relegated to the third-tier EFL League One.